Tools for Fastly

 - Fastly debug tests your connection to Fastly, identifying your internet service provider, closest Fastly POP, and connection performance to Fastly.
 If you have a problem connecting to Fastly, our customer support team may ask you to use this tool.

-- Expressly : A framework for Compute@Edge that emulates the behavior of the popular Express framework, allowing you to write code in a more familiar way.
+- Expressly : A framework for the Compute platform that emulates the behavior of the popular Express framework, allowing you to write code in a more familiar way.

 - ESI for Rust : An implementation of ESI in Rust, allowing easy migration if you've come to know and love edge side includes support in VCL.

-- Node.js style HTTP interfaces for Compute@Edge : Compute@Edge uses the Fetch standard to model HTTP requests, but we can make it compatible with
+- Node.js style HTTP interfaces for the Compute platform : The Compute platform uses the Fetch standard to model HTTP requests, but we can make it compatible with